-The UK has left the EU, and the future of the UK’s data protection legislation is facing some uncertainty.
+The UK has left the EU, so what does this mean for the future of the UK’s data protection legislation?
 Now that the Brexit transition period has ended, what does this mean for GDPR?
 Can businesses still transfer data outside of the UK and receive data from other countries?
 We explain all potential outcomes and what your organisation needs to do to maintain GDPR compliance in post-Brexit Britain.

 Understanding how GDPR governance works

 To understand how Brexit affects GDPR, first, it’s good to first understand how European countries are governed by GDPR.